MaxMotovilov/adstream-js-frameworks/backend/node/adstream-data-client/README.md

 ### setHttpProvider()

 Has to be called before issuing any requests.
-The only argument is a function that receives lowercase HTTP method name, request URL and, optionally, a data object to be passed to the request as JSON POST body.
+The only argument is a function that receives lowercase HTTP method name, request URL, request HTTP headers and, optionally, a data object to be passed to the request as JSON POST body.
 The function should return a promise that resolves to the JSON content returned by the server if the request succeeds.